Graduate Awards

 Graduate Awards are for final-year undergraduate students studying chemistry and chemical engineering across the UK.

-The Porter Prize supports a 1st or 2nd year undergraduate student to undertake a summer research project.
+The Porter Prize supports an undergraduate student, not yet in the final year of their degree, to undertake a summer research project.

 We recognise the critical role research plays in solving important and long-term societal challenges.
-Established in memory of Lord George Porter OM, FRS, FRSE and Dr Andy Porter, who were drivers of change through their research, this award funds a 1st or 2nd year undergraduate to undertake a summer research project.
+Established in memory of Lord George Porter OM, FRS, FRSE and Dr Andy Porter, who were drivers of change through their research, this award funds an undergraduate student to undertake a summer research project.
 This prize has been made possible through the generosity of the Porter family.

 The winner will be provided with £3,000 to fund a proposed research project with a strong chemistry focus.
 The funding is to support the Prize winner and not intended to be used for lab consumables or other project related costs.